firelayer/firelayer.io/app/www/src/docs/getting-started.md

 ```

 #### Get the Firebase Service Account key
-In order to use the Admin SDK in our Firebase Cloud Functions we will need the service account key.
-[More information here.](https://firebase.google.com/docs/admin/setup#initialize-sdk)
+In order to use the Admin SDK in our Firebase Cloud Functions we will need the service account key. <a href="https://firebase.google.com/docs/admin/setup#initialize-sdk" target="_blank">More information here.</a>

 To generate a private key file for your service account:
-1. In the Firebase console, open **Settings > [Service Accounts](https://console.firebase.google.com/u/0/project/_/settings/serviceaccounts/adminsdk)**.
+1. In the Firebase console, open **Settings > <a href="https://console.firebase.google.com/u/0/project/_/settings/serviceaccounts/adminsdk" target="_blank">Service Accounts</a>**.
 2. Click Generate New Private Key, then confirm by clicking Generate Key.
 3. Securely store the JSON file in the folder `config/keys` as `key.json`
 4. Check `config/keys/key.json` **Important!** Do not share or distribute this key, must remain private.